-The additional clearing requested by the applicant will not substantially impair the use and enjoyment of adjacent properties.
-The lot to the north of the subject property is currently developed with a residence, which will be approximately 23 feet away from the proposed residence.
-Landscaping will also be provided, along the property line between the two lots, specifically 23 evergreen trees.
+The approved woodland clearing amount does not substantially impair the use and enjoyment of adjacent properties.
+The lot to the north of the subject property is currently developed with a residence, which will be approximately 23 feet away from the approved residence.
 The lot to the south, Outparcel A, is owned by the Waterside Subdivision HOA and will remain undeveloped.
+The adjacent properties will retain their current views and tree canopy.